bob-erdman/developer-dot/item-classification/index.md

     <h4 class="text-left">
       This API provides the user with the capability to submit products for HS Classification and retrieve the HS Codes.
     </h4>
-    <h2 class="text-left">How does the Avalara MyLodgeTax solution benefit businesses?</h2>
+    <h2 class="text-left">How does the Avalara Item Classification solution benefit businesses?</h2>
      <h4 class="text-left">With automation from Avalara, you can conquer the complexity of assigning products Harmonized System codes (also known as HS codes or tariff codes) — making it easier to comply with customs regulations anywhere in the world. <a href="https://www.avalara.com/us/en/products/global-commerce-offerings/item-classification.html" target="_blank">Learn more</a></h4>
   </div>
 </div>